In Alpha Order by Course:

 Gray Fox 8 at sunset doesn't even look real.
 Love that the Designer chose to add all those palms to the back right to accentuate the treasure trove of trees already there!

-Heron 2 is too good looking - it's distracting.
-And the panorama is even better - the view to your right from the tee box out to Lake Miona is fabulous!
+The 2nd at Heron is too good looking - it's distracting.
+And the panorama is even better - the view to your right from the tee box out to Lake Miona is incredible!

 Longleaf 8 at sunset - can it get any better than this?
 Best of all, that huge oak in the back doesn't even come into play - it's just for decoration!